brainiak/rt-cloud/docs/how-to-wrap-your-project.md

 ### **Retrieving DICOM Images from the Scanner Computer**

 Within your python script, use the `dataInterface` object to request remote files.
-For example, to retrieve dicom images as they are created, init a watch on the appropriate directory and then watch for them.
+For example, to retrieve DICOM images as they are created, init a watch on the appropriate directory and then watch for them.

     dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
     rawData = dataInterface.watchFile('/tmp/samp3.dcm')

-Or use the readRetryDicom helper function which will retry several times across timeouts to retrieve the Dicom image data:
+Or use the readRetryDicom helper function which will retry several times across timeouts to retrieve the DICOM image data:

     dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
     dicomData = readRetryDicomFromDataInterface(dataInterface, 'samp3.dcm', timeout=10)